-- 23. The Health and Safety service is a corporate service which transferred to CCBS in April 2021. - 24.
-CCBS has taken a strategic and targeted approach to identifying its transformation opportunities and savings targets for SP2023. - 25.
+- 23. CCBS has taken a strategic and targeted approach to identifying its transformation opportunities and savings targets for SP2023. - 24.
 Within CCBS, income generation is critical to the majority of departmental activity.
 The department currently delivers services that generate over £100m of income annually.
-In recent years, the department has focused on driving a commercial approach to maximise public value, reducing core-funding to income-generating services, and developing key IT infrastructure to realise efficiencies and respond to changing customer needs and expectations. - 26.
-This direction of travel for the department has proved successful and continues for SP2023, albeit with the associated risks of operating in highly
+In recent years, the department has focused on driving a commercial approach to maximise public value, reduce core-funding to income-generating services, and develop key IT infrastructure to realise efficiencies and respond to changing customer needs and expectations. - 25.
+This direction of travel for the department has proved successful and continues for SP2023, albeit with the associated risks of operating in highly competitive markets with slim margins.
+Cost increases and market fluctuations present challenges, and these may be exacerbated by post-Brexit trading conditions.

-- competitive markets with slim margins.
-Cost increases and market fluctuations present challenges, and these may be exacerbated by post-Brexit trading conditions. - 27.
-Set against this background, the department's SP2023 proposals focus on continuing to develop services to be increasingly efficient and customer focused, and ensuring non-statutory services are self-sustaining over the long term.
-Different delivery models will be explored where appropriate to support this, and services will continue to maximise the collective benefits of partnerships and collaborative working. - 28.
+- 26. Set against this background, the department's SP2023 proposals focus on continuing to develop services to be increasingly efficient and customer focused, and ensuring non-statutory services are self-sustaining over the long term.
+Different delivery models will be explored where appropriate to support this, and services will continue to maximise the collective benefits of partnerships and collaborative working. - 27.
 Further digital innovation will be critical to the success of proposed changes.
 CCBS services require a strong, highly effective web presence offering customers the ability to transact easily online.
-Many of the department's SP2023 proposals are dependent upon exploiting digital tools and growing digital skills to improve productivity and interactions with customers.
+Many of the department's SP2023 proposals are dependent upon exploiting digital tools and growing digital skills to improve productivity and interactions with customers. - 28.
+The savings target set for CCBS is £3.361m of which £650,000 relates to savings from Commercial Strategy, Estates and Property.
+The savings target for Commercial Strategy, Estates and Property is comprised of: - Property Services £300,000 - Transformation and Business Services £350,000